romawcka/heroAdminPanel/README.md

-This is test project with hero admin panel!
+The complete project based on JS + React/Redux with RTK Query